Approved courses and education providers

 - approved for the VET Student Loan (VSL)

-- done with a provider approved to provide VSL courses.
+- done with a provider approved to give VSL courses.

 This applies to VET courses for Youth Allowance, Austudy or PES.

 You won’t need to take out a VSL to get a payment from us.
-The course and providers only need to be able to offer it.
+Only the course and providers need to offer it.

 Find the list of: